28 FAQs about age discrimination

 - We don't have to recruit 17-year olds for jobs dealing with customers, do we?
 They'd obviously be no good.

-- Is the law really saying that I need quotas for each age group on my workforce?
+- Is the law really saying that I need quotas for each age group on my workforce to avoid a claim of age discrimination?

 - We're looking for a new MD.
-It will take him or her a couple of years to find their feet, and we want at least five years' work thereafter.
+It will take them a couple of years to find their feet, and we want at least five years' work thereafter.
 Do we have to consider people of 60-plus?

 - We like people to be physically fit, and this rules out most people over 40.
-Is this OK?
+Does this count as age discrimination?

 - Are we allowed to advertise jobs specifically to age groups under-represented in our workforce?